-2. Everyone has the right to get familiarized with information and official documents about him/her that exist in public institutions according to the rule established by law, unless they contain state or commercial, professional or personal secrets of other individual.
+2. Everyone has the right to get familiarized with information and official documents about him/her that exist in public institutions according to the rule established by law , unless they contain state or commercial, professional or personal secrets of other individual.
+Everyone has the right to get familiarized with information about him/her or other information or official document that exist in public institutions according to the rule established by law, unless they contain commercial or professional secret, or is acknowledged as a state secret by law or by rule established by law which are necessary in a democratic society for ensuring national security or public safety or protecting interests of legal proceedings.

-$\underline{3}$.
+3. The Information contained in official records pertaining to health, finances, or other personal matters of an individual shall not be made available to anyone without the prior consent of the individual, except as determined by law, when it is necessary to ensure national security or public safety, protect public interests, health, or rights of others.
 Everyone has the right to get familiarized with information and official documents existing in public institutions according to the rule established by law unless they contain state, commercial or professional secrets.

-4. Everyone shall be entitled to full compensation for damages unlawfully caused by the organs of the state, of the autonomous republics and self-government or their employees from the state funds or funds of the autonomous republic and local self- government bodies respectively.
+4. Everyone shall be entitled to full compensation for damages unlawfully caused by the organs of the state, of the autonomous republic and local self-government or their employees from the state funds or funds of the autonomous republic and local self-government bodies respectively.